 - The Switzerland Tourist Office provides official tourist information for visitors.

 - SBB operate the main rail network in Switzerland

 - GAdventures – guided small group tours in Switzerland, great for solo travellers or for those interested in a more adventurous trip which would require a guide

 - Omio – Train, bus, and flight search for Switzerland and all of Europe.
 Offers online booking and mobile tickets

-- GetYourGuide and Viator- a collection of local tours and things to do in Switzerland.
+- GetYourGuide and Viator – a collection of local tours and activities in Switzerland.
 Also offers Skip the Line tickets for crowded attractions

-- HostelWorld – #1 hostel search website to find budget accommodation while backpacking Switzerland.
-Thousands of hostels and millions of reviews from fellow travellers.
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Switzerland.
+Thousands of hostels and millions of reviews from fellow travellers

-- Booking.com – commonly used accommodation booking site in Switzerland.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – commonly used booking site for accommodation in Switzerland.
+Find hostels, hotels, and other unique accommodation in Switzerland with advanced filtering and millions of reviews

 There you have it, all the critical information you will need for backpacking around Switzerland.
 We hope you have found all the Switzerland travel information you needed.